utrescu/sqlserverwaiter/README.md

 ![sqlserver stopped](README/sqlserver-stopped.gif)

-When SQL Server is started waits until accepts connections
+SQL Server can be started but not accepting connections.
+Sqlserverwaiter waits until it accepts connections

 ![sqlserver starts](README/sqlserver-started.gif)